microsoft/DeepSpeed/blogs/ulysses-offload/README.md

-Figure 5: A comprehensive analysis on long-context LLM training with different training techniques: tensor parallelism (TP), activation checkpoint (AC), activation checkpoint with CPU offloading (OC), Ulysses (UL), and our approach FPDT.
+Figure 5: A comprehensive analysis on long-context LLM training with different training techniques: tensor parallelism (TP), activation checkpoint (AC), activation checkpoint with CPU offloading (OC), Ulysses (UL), and our approach Ulysses-Offload (FPDT).

 ## Implementation and Usability

-FPDT is designed to be easily integrated with popular deep learning frameworks such as DeepSpeed, Megatron-DeepSpeed and PyTorch.
+Ulysses-Offload is designed to be easily integrated with popular deep learning frameworks such as DeepSpeed, Megatron-DeepSpeed and PyTorch.
 Users can adopt our approach with minimal changes to their existing training pipeline, making it accessible to a broad audience.
 The integration